rdgao/rdgao.github.io/_posts/2014-10-17-questions-drive-science-why-not-science-class.md

 ---
-title: Questions drive science.
-Why not science class?
+title: 'Questions drive science.
+Why not science class?'
-categories:
-- Neuroscience
-- Science
-- Rambling
-tags: []
+tags: [Science Communication]
 status: publish
 type: post
 published: true
-meta: {}
+categories: []
+header:
+  overlay_image: /assets/images/blog/default_header.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  #teaser: /assets/images/blog/default_header.jpg

+excerpt: "We should encourage students to ask questions about science, just like how scientists ask questions about science.
+Not just questions in the sense of \"I don't understand this\", but more \"why is this the way it is?\", or better yet, the dreaded \"why are we studying this?\""
 ---
 I went to another talk in the Kavli Institute for Brain and Mind (KIBM) seminar series at UCSD last night ([Nicola Allen](http://www.salk.edu/faculty/allen.html)).
 The title of her talk was